Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 	west sdk install
 	```

+11. Set the environment variables `ZEPHYR_BASE` and `DEBUGGER_PORT` using the instructions below:

-3. Open the "Environment Variables" dialog of the Control Panel app by following [these instructions](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).
+	Open the "Environment Variables" dialog of the Control Panel app by following [these instructions](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).
 From that dialog:
 	- Create a User Variable called `ZEPHYR_BASE` and set it to %USERPROFILE%\zephyrproject\zephyr
 		- Variable name: `ZEPHYR_BASE`
 		- Variable value (Use the "Browse Directory..." button to make this selection): `C:\Users\<user>\zephyrproject\zephyr`

-	<a id="upload_port_win"></a>
-	There is one optional environment variable for advanced users: `UPLOAD_PORT`.<br><br>

-    - `UPLOAD_PORT`: the COM port for your device, e.g. `COM3`
+    - Create a User Variable called `DEBUGGER_PORT`: the COM port for your device, e.g. `COM3`.
+This is used to connect your device to the `xsbug` JavaScript debugger.

 	To identify the correct serial port, launch the Windows Device Manager.
 Open the "Ports (COM & LPT)" section, verify the Serial port adapter is displayed, and note the associated COM port (e.g. COM3).